Tax

 • Purpose built student accommodation

-When are you classed as UK resident for stamp duty purposes?
+When are you classed as UK resident?

 Item C in the list above is worth taking note of.
 If you are planning to go home some time after your property purchase, it may be better to put off your property purchase until you can meet the residency requirements.